SebastianScherer88/star_wars_dogfighter/README.md

 The untested "./setup" section is still experimental and relies on the player having a working conda installation.
 I suggest installing the above dependencies manually.

-## Running the demo version
+## Running the game

-To run the demo version, simply open the "./lib/game_classes.py" in an editor of your choosing and run the script.
+To run the game, simply open the "./lib/game_class.py" in an editor of your choosing and run the script.
 It should create a pygame window and immediately start the game.

-Alternativly, you could run the "./lib/game_classes.py" script from the command line.
-If you do this, just make sure you are in the repo's parent directory.
+Alternativly, you could run "python ./lib/game_class.py" from the windows console - just make sure you are in the repo's parent directory.

+## Running the special editions

+If your name is Bridget or Joe, check out your respective branch and run the executable file located at './build/star_wars_dogfighter/sar_wars_dogfighter.exe' either by calling it from the windows console or by double-clicking it.

-## Playing the demo
+## Playing the game

 The player's ship is starting out on the right side, marked a yellow frame around it.
 The aim is to shoot down all hostile ships (marked with red frames), with the support of your